 Nonsustained VT does not require immediate treatment unless the runs are frequent or long enough to cause symptoms.
 In such cases, antiarrhythmics are used as for sustained VT.

 The primary goal is preventing sudden death, rather than simply suppressing the arrhythmia.
-It is best accomplished by use of an implantable cardioverter-defibrillator (ICD—see Implantable cardioverter-defibrillators (ICDs)).
-However, the decision about whom to treat is complex and depends on the estimated probability of life-threatening VTs and the severity of underlying heart disorders (see Indications for Implantable Cardioverter-Defibrillators in Ventricular Tachycardia and Ventricular Fibrillation ).
+It is best accomplished by use of an implantable cardioverter-defibrillator Implantable Cardioverter-Defibrillators (ICD) The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more (ICD).
+However, the decision about whom to treat is complex and depends on the estimated probability of life-threatening VTs and the severity of underlying heart disorders (see table Indications for Implantable Cardioverter-Defibrillators Indications for Implantable Cardioverter-Defibrillators in Ventricular Tachycardia and Ventricular Fibrillation ).

-Long-term treatment is not required when the index episode of VT resulted from a transient cause (eg, during the 48 h after onset of MI) or a reversible cause (acid-base disturbances, electrolyte abnormalities, proarrhythmic drug effect).
+Long-term treatment is not required when the index episode of ventricular tachycardia resulted from a transient cause (eg, during the 48 hours after onset of myocardial infarction) or a reversible cause (acid-base disturbances, electrolyte abnormalities, proarrhythmic drug effect).

 Because nonsustained VT is a marker for increased risk of sudden death in patients with a structural heart disorder, such patients (particularly those with an ejection fraction < 0.35) require further evaluation.
 Such patients should receive an ICD.

-When prevention of VTs is important (usually in patients who have an ICD and are having frequent episodes of VT), antiarrhythmics or transcatheter radiofrequency or surgical ablation of the arrhythmogenic substrate is required.
-Any class Ia, Ib, Ic, II, or III drug can be used.
+When prevention of VTs is important (usually in patients who have an ICD and are having frequent episodes of VT), antiarrhythmics or transcatheter or surgical ablation Ablation for Cardiac Arrhythmia The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more of the arrhythmogenic substrate is required.
+Any class Ia, Ib, Ic, II, or III antiarrhythmic drug Drugs for Arrhythmias The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more can be used.
 Because beta-blockers are safe, they are the first choice unless contraindicated.
 If an additional drug is required, sotalol is commonly used, then amiodarone.

-Transcatheter radiofrequency ablation is used most commonly in patients who have VT with well-defined syndromes (eg, right ventricular outflow tract VT or left septal VT [Belhassen VT, verapamil-sensitive VT]) and otherwise healthy hearts.
+Transcatheter ablation Ablation for Cardiac Arrhythmia The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more is used most commonly in patients who have VT with well-defined syndromes (eg, right ventricular outflow tract VT or left septal VT [Belhassen VT, verapamil-sensitive VT]) and otherwise healthy hearts.

-Any wide-complex (QRS ≥ 0.12 sec) tachycardia should be considered VT until proved otherwise.
+Any wide-complex (QRS ≥ 0.12 second) tachycardia should be considered ventricular tachycardia (VT) until proved otherwise.

-IV lidocaine or IV procainamide may be tried if the patient is stable.
+Synchronized cardioversion or antiarrhythmic drugs may be tried if the patient is stable.

-Patients who had an episode of sustained VT without a transient or reversible cause typically require an ICD.
+Patients who had an episode of sustained VT without a transient or reversible cause typically require an implantable cardioverter-defibrillator (ICD).